System Design Space

 System design interview books matter not because they contain ready-made answers, but because they help you build a manageable learning route.
 This chapter shows where to start and how to avoid getting lost in the material.

-In real engineering work, it is useful as a compact map of sources: which materials build your general design frame, which ones train answer structure, and which ones make sense only after you need deeper domain-specific depth.
+In real engineering work, it is useful as a compact source map: which materials build your general design frame, which ones train answer structure, and which ones make sense only after you need deeper domain coverage.

 For interview prep, the value of this chapter is that it turns reading from “consume everything” into an intentional route: build the basic answer frame first, then practice the interview format, and only after that go deeper into specialized tracks.